 Keep in mind that you will not see results immediately.
 The more your audience grows, the more traffic your flight search will receive.
 Remember that ‘brand’ plays a big role in people’s minds.
 If you have a good number of loyal audience, they will appreciate you launching this tool for them.

 Creating a white label flight search engine is fairly easy with TravelPayouts affiliate program.
-Using their white label tools, you can create a flight and hotel search solution with your own logo and colour scheme.
-Your loyal visitors will search for flights as usual and everytime a flight is booked, you will receive a commission.
+Using their white label tools, you can create a free flight and hotel search solution with your own logo and colour scheme.
+Your loyal visitors will search for flights as usual and every time a flight is booked, you will receive a commission.

 That’s all, folks.
 This was a step by step guide showing how to create a white label flight search.
 I have written this guide keeping fellow travel bloggers in mind but any individual/organisation working in the travel industry can have their white label.